Lennard Pearce

 Leonard "Lennard" Pearce (31 October 1915 – 15 December 1984) was an English actor who worked in theatre and television.
 He played Grandad in the BBC television sitcom Only Fools and Horses from its first episode in 1981 until his death in December 1984.

 Early life

-Born in Paddington as the youngest of five children, Pearce's father Sidney was killed in action during World War I. He trained as an actor at the Royal Academy of Dramatic Art in London.
+Born in Paddington as the youngest of five children, Pearce's father Sidney was killed in action during World War I, when Leonard was six months old.
+He trained as an actor at the Royal Academy of Dramatic Art in London.

 Career

 Theatre

 As a young actor in the 1930s, Pearce joined a performance tour in Germany.
 According to Nicholas Lyndhurst, one theatrical performance was attended by senior members of the Nazi Party.
 At the end of the show, party officials came backstage to congratulate the cast, and Pearce shook hands with Adolf Hitler.
 Lyndhurst claimed that Pearce said that he regretted not taking the opportunity to kill Hitler.

 During World War II, Pearce performed for the Entertainments National Service Association.
 In the early 1960s, he understudied for Stanley Holloway as Alfred P. Doolittle in the original West End production of My Fair Lady.
 After 1965, he appeared in many plays at the National Theatre, including Much Ado About Nothing and Rosencrantz and Guildenstern Are Dead.
 He worked with both Laurence Olivier and Anthony Hopkins on stage.
 In 1966, Pearce starred in Richard Brinsley Sheridan's The Rivals alongside David Jason, but Pearce and Jason did not meet again until 15 years later.

 In 1975, Pearce played Owl in a theatre adaptation of Winnie the Pooh at the Phoenix Theatre in London, and two years later, Mr. Witherspoon in Arsenic and Old Lace at the Westminster Theatre.
 He was also a member of the Royal Shakespeare Company.